-Our personalised journey planner does exactly that – keeping you in the know at every single step.
+Our personalised journey updates do exactly that – keeping you in the know at every single step.

 The final step of your journey is just as important as the first.
 The last thing you want when you get off the train is to scramble around looking for a taxi or a bus stop, especially if you’re unsure on directions or which route is the fastest.

-To help, we’ve developed a clever little feature called 'Last Mile' that checks in with you before you arrive at your designated station and offers real-time assistance to get you where you need to go.
+To help, we created a clever little feature called 'Last Mile' that checks in with you before you arrive at your designated station and offers real-time assistance to get you where you need to go.
 So, how does it work?

 As well as letting you know where the nearest bus, scooter, bike or taxi is, we’ll also check the weather and accommodate this into your route home.
 We’ll even let you know how busy each travel options is, because if it’s quicker to walk, that’s what we’ll recommend you do.
 So, when we say we’re a door-to-door journey planner…we really mean it!

 Travelling home for Christmas doesn’t have to be complicated.
 Whether you’re getting a short haul train ride out of London or you’re gearing up for a long-haul, multi-leg journey halfway across the country, we’ve created and developed a variety of intelligent features that will make planning your journey throughout the Christmas rush an absolute breeze.